 This can include:

-- Using outdated or insecure configurations of PHP and Ruby
+- Using outdated or insecure server and application configurations.

 - Not protecting files and directories from being served by a web server